rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 In conclusion we can say that we want the magnitude of the controller's correction as large as possible such that it does not make the system unstable.

 ## Iterative schemes
-It will be clear by now that a closed-loop system uses an iterative scheme, where each control action is supposed to take the system closer to the desired value.
+A closed-loop system is based on an iterative scheme, where each control action is supposed to take the system closer to the desired value.
 Repeating the process of comparing the previous output with the desired value and using that to calculate the next iteration's input will reduce the error.
 As with each iterative scheme, we are presented with three fundamental questions:

 1. Does the iteration converge?
 2. How quickly does it converge?